shailshouryya/save-thread-result/python/README.md

   - see `yt-videos-list` [Release 0.5.0](https://github.com/Shail-Shouryya/yt-videos-list/releases/tag/v0.5.0) for other threading bugs and workarounds!
   </details>

-This package is really only 6 lines of code:
+This module is really only 6 lines of code:
 ```python
 import threading